altruios/namshubettulpa/public/namshubettuple/vows.md

 'Had she done this somehow?'
 'If so...'
 'How?'
-~He struggled for a reason, any reason Tom might help the tech destroy those tapes.~ ~or why the tech ran and grabbed Martha’s file.~
+~He struggled for a reason...~
+~any reason Tom might help the tech destroy those tapes.~ ~or why the tech ran and grabbed Martha’s file.~
 'It was as if he was hypnotised - but that was nonsense.'
 'Hypnosis wasn’t real - something for stage shows and bad TV.'